Q: What is AWS Systems Manager?

-AWS Systems Manager maintenance windows can be scheduled for a recurring date (e.g., weekly on Tuesdays at 22:00:00 or first Sunday of every month at 22:00:00).
+AWS Systems Manager maintenance windows can be scheduled for a recurring date (e.g., weekly on Tuesdays at 22:00:00 or the first Sunday of every month at 22:00:00).
 You can define your schedule using cron or rate expression.

 Q: What is AWS Systems Manager Fleet Manager?

 With AWS Systems Manager Fleet Manager, you can streamline your remote server management process.
-Fleet Manager helps you to easily manage and troubleshoot your fleet of servers running on AWS and on-premises.
+Fleet Manager helps you to easily manage and troubleshoot your fleet of servers running on AWS and on premises.
 You can drill down to individual servers to perform a variety of system administration tasks, including disk and file exploration, log management, Windows Registry operations, and user management, without needing to remotely connect to your virtual machines.

 Q: Why should I use Fleet Manager?